PSiddu/Simple-Calculator-GUI/README.md

 # Simple-Calculator-GUI
-My version of a simple 4-function GUI Calculator.
+A rough and simple 4-function GUI Calculator that I coded on the bus.
 I hope to improve on this in the future by adding more functionality than simple  2 number calculations.